Subaru servicing by boxer-engine specialists

 Photos from the floor on Kahikatea Drive.
 Same team, same hoists, same standards every job.

 - EJ25 head gasket failure The single most common Subaru issue on older 2.5 litre engines.
-We diagnose it properly with pressure and combustion-gas testing, machine the heads, and rebuild with quality gaskets so it stays fixed.
+We diagnose it properly with pressure and combustion-gas testing, then repair and rebuild with quality gaskets so it stays fixed.

 - Boxer engine oil leaks Cam carrier seals, valve cover gaskets and the rear main seal are known leak points on Boxer engines.
 We trace the actual source rather than guessing, and replace seals with the correct parts.